 - PADI Advanced Diver: Discover specialized diving activities, including a Deep Dive to 30 meters & Navigation Dive using a compass & timing device to find your way underwater.
 Options for night diving, fish identification, underwater photography, peak performance buoyancy, dive propulsion vehicles, search & recovery, wreck diving & more.

 - Emergency First Responder & PADI Rescue Diver Course: Learn to tackle adverse diving situations such as exhausted, panicked, or even unconscious & missing divers.
 Rescue training concludes with a series of simulated diving emergencies where you decide & execute the response.

 - PADI Divemaster: Professional-level diver.
 Gain competency running dive trips & guiding underwater tours.
 Learn to plan dive profiles by assessing diver ability & environmental conditions, brief buddy teams, and guide groups of scuba divers underwater, pointing out key dive site features & aquatic life.
 Also learn to assist in the training of new divers.

 PADI Course Materials

 All PADI course materials & certifications (for examples manuals, dive planners, log books etc.) for the above courses are included.

 PADI manuals are available in a digital format.
 If you have a laptop or tablet, it’s worth bringing to Koh Tao.

 Between training activities, pair up with a buddy to explore the amazing dive sites encircling Koh Tao.
 Fun Dives are a great way to develop your underwater navigation skills & becoming familiar with the dive sites.

-PADI training that you will complete certifies you to dive to a maximum depth of 30 meters.
+The PADI training which you’ll complete, certifies you to dive to a maximum depth of 30 meters.
 That opens up all the best dive sites around Koh Tao; Concealed pinnacles (such as the world-famous Chumphon Pinnacles, Southwest or Green Rock), sprawling tropical reefs (including Japanese Gardens, White Rock, or Twins).
 Explore the AlotMeant coral restoration project plus make deep wreck dives on the Thai naval vessel ‘HTMS Sattakut‘.

 Rental of scuba gear is included with your package.
 (Regulator set, mask, snorkel, wetsuit, BCD, fins, tanks & weights).